According to John Mueller, “awesomeness” is the key to ranking well in the Google SERPs. This advice’s vagueness makes it no less poignant.

 1. Create Quality Content

-This one is easy to grasp, but hard to practice.
-It would be difficult to find a digital marketing professional that didn’t understand the importance of creating high-quality content.
+This one is easy to grasp but hard to practice.
+It would be difficult to find a digital marketing professional who doesn’t understand the importance of creating high-quality content.

 But what does that actually mean?

 It means creating content designed and optimized to answer searcher intent.
-Content that is engaging enough to keep the time on page high and the bounce rate low.
-Content informed by smart keyword research.
-The goal is to make content that is thorough, unique, useful, and engaging.
+This content should be engaging enough to keep the time on page high and the bounce rate low, and it should be informed by smart keyword research.
+The goal is to make thorough, unique, useful, and engaging content.

-If this sounds hard it’s because it is.
-The Internet leveled the playing field by lowering the barrier to entry – which raised the bar.
+If this sounds difficult, it’s because it is.
+The Internet leveled the playing field by lowering the barrier to entry, which raised the bar.

 Keep in mind that different types of content work better for different industries.
 Some options include blogging, informative guides, infographics, case studies, video marketing, and many more.
 Invest in the appropriate types of content that best serve your business goals.